United States Navy in World War II: Ships

 The ships of the American and Japanese forces were closely matched at the beginning of the war.
 By 1943 the American qualitative edge was winning battles; by 1944 the American quantitative advantage made the Japanese position hopeless.
 The Kriegsmarine, distrusting its Japanese ally, ignored Hitler's orders to cooperate and failed to share its expertise in radar and radio.
 Thus the Imperial Navy was further handicapped in the technological race with the Allies (who did cooperate with each other).
 The United States economic base was ten times larger than Japan's, and its technological capabilities also significantly greater, and it mobilized engineering skills much more effectively than Japan, so that technological advances came faster and were applied more effectively to weapons.
 Above all, American admirals adjusted their doctrines of naval warfare to exploit the advantages.
-The quality and performance of the warships of Japan were initially comparable to that of the US.

 The Americans were supremely, and perhaps overly, confident in 1941.
 Pacific commander Admiral Chester W. Nimitz boasted he could beat a bigger fleet because of "...our superior personnel in resourcefulness and initiative, and the undoubted superiority of much of our equipment."
 As Willmott notes, it was a dangerous and ill-founded assumption.